Agnieszka-21/memory-game-cats/README.md

 - The favicon was created from an emoji of a grinning cat with the following [favicon-converter](https://favicon.io/emoji-favicons/grinning-cat)
 - The fonts used in this project were imported from [Google Fonts](https://fonts.google.com/)
 - The linear gradient used as a background for this website was created with [cssgradient.io](https://cssgradient.io)
-- The css color filter for modal-related icons (svg files) was converted from hex code thanks to [this converter](https://isotropic.co/tool/hex-color-to-css-filter/)
+- The css colour filter for modal-related icons (svg files) was converted from hex code thanks to [this converter](https://isotropic.co/tool/hex-color-to-css-filter/)
 - The animated image of a cat sleeping by the fire apparent on the landing page, was taken from [giphy.com](https://giphy.com/gifs/homescapes-cat-cats-1AgCGIJrs1UOXujX5a)
 - The SVG vector graphics used as images for game cards in the easy and medium level originate from [svgrepo.com](https://www.svgrepo.com/vectors/cat/monocolor/)
 - The SVG vector graphics used as images for game cards for the difficult level come from [vecteezy.com](https://www.vecteezy.com/free-vector/cat-silhouette)